-Branksea at 46 Stanhope Street, Malvern is one of ten similarly detailed houses which were built on the south side of Stanhope Street, east of Glenferrie Road, at the height of the Melbourne land boom.
+Inverleith, 50 Stanhope Street, Malvern is one of ten similarly detailed houses which were built on the south side of Stanhope Street, east of Glenferrie Road, at the height of the Melbourne land boom.
 These include houses at 44, 46, 48, 50, 52, 54, 56, 86, 88 and 92 Stanhope Street which were all built between 1886 and 1891 on land purchased by builder John Wright (Malvern Rate Books).
 Houses at 44-56 Stanhope Street (including the subject site) were built on allotments in the Winter's Estate subdivision of 1881 (Plan of Subdivision) and the houses at 86, 88 and 92 Stanhope Street on allotments in the Stanhope Park subdivision of 1888 (Auction notice).
 The original Winter's Estate subdivision included seven large allotments on the south side of Stanhope Street, between Glenferrie Road and Irving Street, and subsequent re-subdivision created smaller allotments between large end allotments.

-46 Stanhope Street was the westernmost of the smaller allotments, and by 1886 a house had been built on the site.
-Edward Major owned this allotment at this time, however it is probable that the owner and developer of the adjoining allotments, builder John Wright, was also responsible for the design and construction of the 8-roomed house at the subject site (Figure 3).
-Each of the houses in the row were given a name below the pediment; no. 46 was named 'Branksea'.
-Major continued to reside at 46 Stanhope Street until at least 1905 (S&M).
+50 Stanhope Street was one of the smaller allotments and by 1888 a house had been built on the site.
+Builder John Wright owned the land (Allotment 31) from at least 1886 and it is probable that he was responsible for the design and construction of this 8-roomed brick house (Figure 3).
+Each of the houses in the row were given a name below the pediment; no. 50 was named 'Inverleith'.
+James Scott was the first owner and occupant of this house and it remained in the Scott family until at least 1925 (S&M).
+There have since been various owners and occupants of this house.